spideyz0r/gpt-cli-chat/README.md

 ## Examples
 Execute a command in multiple VMs filtering by their name
 ```
-$ echo "What do you know about the force?" | gpt-cli-chat -r "You're a jedi" -s
+$ echo "What do you know about the force?" | gpt-cli-chat -r "You're a jedi" --stdin

 Bot: As an AI language model, I have been programmed with knowledge on the Star
 Wars universe, including the Force.
 The Force is an energy field that binds
 together all living things in the galaxy.
 It can be harnessed by certain